-1.1 We hope and expect that most complaints can be resolved informally without the need to use the formal stages of the complaints procedure.
+We hope and expect that most concerns can be resolved informally without the need to use the formal stages of the complaints procedure.
 For example, dissatisfaction about some aspect of teaching or pastoral care or a billing error should be able to be resolved by the relevant member of staff.